ai-cfia/ailab-datastore/doc/metadata-doc.md

 ## Consequences

-  Implementing this structure and introducing the new backend features in Nachet will result in the following impact:
+  Implementing this structure and introducing the new backend features will result in the following impact:

 - **Automation of file structure maintenance:** This process will autonomously